 As the term implies, POP means flawlessly taking and fulfilling customer orders.
-This rate also reflects your ability to take orders correctly, keeping your inventory in stock, and delivering orders on time.
+This rate also reflects your ability to take orders correctly, keep your inventory in stock, and deliver orders on time.
 It’s basically Amazon’s standard for assessing your performance in a given period.

 Amazon considers an order a perfect order when none of the following are initiated by the customer in the last 90 days:

 - Buyer-initiated messages